Dr Richard Huysmans an inspiring and engaging speaker (well his mum thinks so) who is passionate about helping PhD students and graduates.

-I’ve got extensive experience delivering to both in-person and on-line audiences.
+Richard has extensive experience delivering to both in-person and on-line audiences.

 Reputation.
 Personal brand.
 Esteem.
 Track record.
 They all mean the same thing.
 Yet we prioritise them differently in different situations.
 Academics regularly focus on building their track record – their academic reputation – but spend little time on their personal brand – their reputation outside academia.
 Social media is a quick, easy and accessible way of translating academic success into community impact.
-In this presentation I cover a range of social media channels why you should (or should not) use them and how best to be successful on each.
+In this presentation Richard covers a range of social media channels why you should (or should not) use them and how best to be successful on each.
 You’ll come with a social media account and leave with new connections, likes, shares as well as a clear strategy for making your chosen social media channel(s) work for your academic life.

 Leaving academia?
 Then you’ll need a resume.
 Not one of those academic ones – 30 pages is not going to cut it!
 You’ll need no more than 2.
 How is that possible?!
-In a half-day workshop (or series of one-on-one-coaching sessions) I go through what employers are looking for and how to present that in your resume.
+In a half-day workshop (or series of one-on-one-coaching sessions) Richard goes through what employers are looking for and how to present that in your resume.
 If you bring your computer, you should leave with something close to a complete resume.

 LinkedIn is translated into more than 24 different languages.
 It crosses international boarders like no other social media.
 It is where business people go to grow and connect with other business people.
 If you want work with industry – LinkedIn is the social media platform for you.
-That’s why I have a dedicated program just for LinkedIn.
+That’s why Richard has a dedicated program just for LinkedIn.
 You’ll come with a LinkedIn account and leave with new connections, post likes, post shares and a clearer goal for your LinkedIn profile.

 Grant writing is often about the questions not covered in the application as much as the questions that are asked.
 This talk covers the key things to consider when writing a grant, tender or proposal.
 It also looks at the differences between all three.
 Finally, participants are given a guide to producing a competitive grant in less than four weeks – allowing you to respond to those special purpose grants, tenders or requests for proposal that never have long lead times.
 You’ll leave knowing the three things to focus on when trying to understand a new opportunity and how you can prepare those answers in advance.